makeabledk/laravel-cloud-images/readme.md

 }
 ```

-Now you have an `images` belongsToMany-relationship you can utilize.
+Now you have an `images()` belongs-to-many relationship you can utilize as you normally would:

 ```php
 Product::first()->images()->attach(Image::first());